The 26th Annual Bill Volk Regatta - Cancelled due to COVID-19

 The first “Sailing for the Bayshore” campaign was held in June 2013 and raised more than $16,000 for the RAINE Foundation.
 The weekend-long event, held in conjunction with the Bill Volk Regatta, featured a beautiful “Light the Bay” ceremony on the water and along the shore as a sign of resilience and hope for the community.
 Donations and volunteer efforts from members, friends, racers and local businesses helped make the event a big success.
 Since 2013, the annual regatta has supported the work the RAINE Foundation does throughout the Raritan Bay’s Southern Shore area to help families in need.

 In a recent interview, RAINE President Anthony Petruzzi explained that the Foundation works with school counselors and administrators to find and assist kids in crisis and families in need.
 Those efforts can be as simple as helping a family struggling with a recent job loss to pay bills, funding mental health counseling for a teen dealing with difficult issues, or helping entire families cope with a major illness or tragedy.
 In 2016, RAINE helped more than 400 families celebrate Christmas by providing toys and gifts tailored to the needs of each family.
 And, their Easter basket and holiday meals programs are helping put smiles on the faces of many of the less fortunate in our area.

-The “Sailing for the Bayshore” campaign has raised more than $90,000 since the first regatta in 2013.
+The “Sailing for the Bayshore” campaign has raised $143,000 since the first regatta in 2013 thanks to the generous support of racers, donors and sponsors.
 We look forward to continuing to support this great organization and helping our neighbors in need.